Report a Crime

 By Visiting the Police Department

-Upon arrival to the Department, a police officer will be assigned to assist you in completing a police report.
+Upon arrival at the Department, a police officer will be assigned to assist you in completing a police report.
 Please note that if police call volume is high or if officers are handling a major scene, it may take a little longer for an officer to take your report.
-Visit us at: 82 E. University Avenue, Champaign.
-Our lobby is open 24 hours a day, 7 days a week.

 By Anonymous Tip